NameUser5/Week-19/README.md

 2. You will need to create your own copy in your own IDE.
 3. You will need to make pushes to your own git repo after completing each task.
 4. Use this test site for scraping: `https://www.scrapethissite.com/pages/simple/`.
 I would advise making this a constant in your code.
-5. You will need to install bs4. you can install from your terminal or you can use `import bs4` and click on the red warning to force the install.
+5. You will need to install bs4.
+You can install from your terminal or you can use `import bs4` and click on the red warning to force the install.
 6. Ok you should be ready to roll.